Budgeting

 What Do Most Americans Actually Pay?

-So if it’s not 2-months’ salary, what are people paying for a wedding ring?
-According to an online poll of 1,640 adults conducted for The Upshot by Morning Consult, the typical American spends closer to 4 percent (or two weeks) of their annual pre-tax salary.
-That generally worked out to somewhere between $1,400 and $1,900 for the majority of those people surveyed.
+So what do people actually spend on wedding rings?
+According to an online poll of 1,640 adults conducted for The Upshot by Morning Consult, typical Americans spend closer to 4 percent (roughly two weeks) of their annual pre-tax salary.
+For most survey participants, this translated to approximately $1,400 to $1,900.

 budget wedding ring